-Negative capability is a mindset and a skill.
+Negative capability is a mindset and skill.
 It is an approach which helps us deal with uncertainty by embracing the unknown and, therefore, unleashing creativity, innovation and diversity.
 It also appeases anxiety.
 For the current uncertain times and the changing legal ecosystem, it is of huge relevance and timeliness for modern legal professionals.
 This post explores the topic to help us be prepared and cope with the ongoing changes.

 In this post you’ll read about:

-What is negative capability?
+What is a negative capability?

 Why and how, specifically, developing negative capability can help (future) legal professionals survive and thrive?

 Lawyers are, by definition, multi-skilled: they must have a keen knowledge of the law, they should master time management, the power of persuasion, and the art of eloquence.
 When it comes to tech capabilities, though, their stack is often limited at Microsoft Word.

 This paradox has been observed by many, and it is the premise for the ascent of a new breed of legal professionals at the frontiers between law and technology.
 They were symbolically called legal engineers.

 Before going about paving the future, these pioneers might want to first find answers to some pressing questions such as: What legal process should we digitalise?
 Should we use existing technologies or create new ones from scratch?
 How to attenuate the community’s resistance towards this type of solution?
 Equally important, how to educate the general public into trusting this approach?